For first time users

-Tools — Before analyzing the data, you may need to master the method to download, configure, and use tools.
+- Tools: Before analyzing the data, you may need to master how to download, configure and use the frequently used tools.

-We provide the following tool:

-- MaxCompute Client: You can operate the MaxCompute through this tool.
+We provide the following tool: You can operate MaxCompute through this tool.

 After you are familiar with those modules that mentioned preceding, you are recommended to perform a further study on other modules.

-You can insert the result records into another table through Insert overwrite/into syntax.
+- You can insert the result records into another table through Insert overwrite/into syntax.

-Eclipse Plugin: Facilitate users to use Java SDK of MapReduce, UDF, and Graph.
+- Eclipse Plugin: Facilitates you to use the Java SDK of MapReduce, UDF, and Graph for development work.

 - Tunnel: Facilitates users to use the Tunnel service to upload batch offline data to MaxCompute, or download batch offline data from MaxCompute.